-Labor Day is one of the staple American holidays, marking the “unofficial end of summer”, but few people know what we’re actually celebrating.
-A quick look at Wikipedia reveals that the holiday was modeled after the Canadian Labour Day festival and was rammed through congress by President Grover Cleveland to appease the worker’s unions after the Pullman Strike in 1894.
+Labor Day is one of the staple American holidays, marking the “unofficial end of summer,” but few people know what we’re actually celebrating.
+A quick look at Wikipedia reveals that the holiday was modeled after the Canadian Labour Day festival and was rammed through Congress by President Grover Cleveland to appease the workers unions after the Pullman Strike in 1894.
 Not much of a history or meaning, especially compared to other American holidays like Easter, Memorial Day, Independence Day, and Christmas, which all have either strong patriotic or religious themes.

 In order to apply the holiday a bit more to my own life, I’ve decided to reflect upon the opportunities that are available to us as Americans.
 As Americans, we tend to run too fast; today is an opportunity to slow down and reflect.
 When we become overwhelmed, we tend to forget that good work is a blessing and brings dignity to the person.
-Through our profession we are able to exercise the gifts and talents that we have been given.
-Especially in American, where we live in an entrepreneurial society, we have much to be grateful for.
+Through our profession, we are able to exercise the gifts and talents that we have been given.
+Especially in America, where we live in an entrepreneurial society, we have much to be grateful for.

 I would recommend that you take Labor Day and use it to reflect upon your own work situation.